Banks must back innovation, not just big corporates — Wale Edun

 By Babajide Komolafe, Economy Editor

-Minister of Finance and Coordinating Minister of the Economy, Wale Edun, has called on Nigerian banks to channel more credit to young innovators and small businesses, saying the era of concentrating lending on big corporates must give way to inclusive, innovation-driven financing.
+Minister of Finance and Coordinating Minister of the Economy, Mr. Wale Edun, has urged Nigerian banks to channel more credit to young innovators and small businesses, saying the era of concentrating lending on big corporates must give way to inclusive, innovation-driven financing.

-Mr Edun said this while speaking at the 2025 Fellowship Investiture of the Chartered Institute of Bankers of Nigeria (CIBN) in Lagos, where he reaffirmed the Federal Government’s commitment to sustaining ongoing reforms and expanding access to finance as key drivers of economic growth beyond four per cent.
+Edun made the call at the 2025 Fellowship Investiture of the Chartered Institute of Bankers of Nigeria (CIBN) in Lagos, where he reaffirmed the Federal Government’s commitment to sustaining ongoing reforms and expanding access to finance as key drivers of economic growth beyond four per cent.

 He commended the Central Bank of Nigeria (CBN) for maintaining monetary discipline under its current leadership, describing the tight policy stance as a necessary step to curb inflation, stabilise the financial system, and restore investor confidence.

-The event also featured the investiture of the CBN Deputy Governors in charge of Corporate Services and Operations, Ms. Emem Usoro and Dr. Bala Bello were distinguished Honorary Fellows of the CIBN, while Monsurat Modesola Vincent, CBN Director of Strategy and Innovation Management, was conferred as an Honorary Senior Member.
+The event also featured the investiture of the CBN Deputy Governors in charge of Corporate Services and Operations, Ms. Emem Usoro and Dr. Bala Bello, as Distinguished Honorary Fellows of the CIBN, while Monsurat Modesola Vincent, CBN Director of Strategy and Innovation Management, was conferred as an Honorary Senior Member.

-Edun noted that while the reforms under President Bola Tinubu have begun to yield tangible progress since May 2023, inclusive growth remains critical to sustaining the recovery.
+Edun noted that while the reforms under President Bola Tinubu have begun to yield tangible progress since May 2023, inclusive growth remains critical to sustaining economic recovery.

 “We all know that monetary policy under Cardoso has stabilised the financial system in a most commendable way.
 Of course, it is a team effort, and those eye-watering interest rates have to be paid by the fiscal side.
 But the fight against inflation is one we all have to participate in,” he said.